Trillium Health Partners

 Trillium Health Partners is a hospital system which serves Mississauga and western Toronto in the Canadian province of Ontario.
 It comprises the Credit Valley Hospital, Mississauga Hospital, and Queensway Health Centre.
 Trillium Health Partners is Canada's largest community-based, academically affiliated hospital, and has the largest emergency department in the country.
-Trillium Health Partners is affiliated with the University of Toronto and, in partnership with its Mississauga division and Tamerty Faculty of Medicine, jointly created the Mississauga Academy of Medicine.
+It is an associate member of the Toronto Academic Health Science Network (TAHSN), a consortium of hospitals affiliated with the University of Toronto.

 Formation

 Trillium Health Partners was formed with the amalgamation of the Trillium Health Centre and the Credit Valley Hospital on December 1, 2011.
 The two-site Trillium Health Centre was itself the result of a 1998 amalgamation between Mississauga Hospital (established 1958 as South Peel Hospital) and Queensway General Hospital (established 1956).

 Constituent hospitals

 Credit Valley Hospital

 Credit Valley Hospital (founded 1985) is a 382-bed regional hospital serving the northern neighbourhoods of Mississauga.
 It is equipped with a helipad for air ambulance services.